Supreme Court Act

 The Supreme Court Act is not a part of the Constitution of Canada but rather was merely within Parliament's ability to pass by virtue of section 101 of the Constitution Act, 1867.
 The Act also was not named as part of the Constitution during patriation in 1982, although the Court itself is mentioned in the amending formula.
 As the Court is defined in a regular statute, it may be argued the Court could be abolished by an act of Parliament.
 However, in their decision in the Reference re Supreme Court Act, ss.
 5 and 6, the Court ruled that certain sections of the Act, like its composition, may only be amended using the formula for constitutional amendments, pursuant to s.
 41(d) of the Constitution Act, 1982.

+Background

+In Canada, the authority to establish a national court of appeal dated back to the creation of the Province of Canada in 1840, but the power remained unused.
+By Confederation in 1867, the vision was for a national court of appeal was to serve as the final arbiter, particularly in disputes between the provinces and Parliament, and unify the laws of the common law provinces through judicial precedent, rather than relying solely on provincial legislatures.

+When the British North America Act, 1867, was finalized, section 101 provided Parliament the option ("may") to create a general court of appeal, rather than requiring it ("shall"):